-This musician and veteran invented Jell-O shots to beat base alcohol rules
+This veteran invented Jell-O shots to beat base alcohol rules

 Before he became one of musical comedy’s darkest satirists, musician Tom Lehrer served in the U.S. Army.
 The brilliant mathematician was an enlisted draftee from 1955-1957, serving at the National Security Agency.

 He stood out from all the other enlisted troops.
 Specialist Third Class Tom Lehrer had a Master’s degree from Harvard at a time when his fellow enlisted troops barely had a high school education.
 He also had a hit record, one he self-published around Harvard but would become a nationwide hit.

 Lehrer even wrote a submission for the Army song that talks about picking up cigarette butts, officers who can’t spell, bad food, and junior enlisted shenanigans.

 So he and a friend went right to work before the big day.

 “We wanted to have a little party, so this friend and I spent an evening experimenting with Jell-O. It wasn’t a beverage…” he told San Francisco Weekly, “…so we went over to her apartment and we made all these little cups…”

 After a few experiments with gin and vodka and number of different Jell-O flavors, they found that vodka and orange Jell-O worked best.